 Cured meat products, incidentally, such as pork chops, ham and bacon, should not be barbecued.
 Harmful nitrosamine may form as a result of the nitrate curing salt that is added.

 In addition to meat products, however, fish can also be barbecued.
 Herring, trout and salmon are recommended in particular.
-Of course, vegetables and some types of cheese are also suitable for barbecuing, which means that vegetarians can be catered for.
+Of course, vegetables and some types of cheese like Halloumi are also ideal for barbecuing, which means that vegetarians can be catered for.
 Those who enjoy eating vegetarian food can get more tasty tips from our article on vegetarian barbecuing.

 Properly cooled and on to the barbecue